 In the first stage, it is assumed that all relevant societies comply strictly with the principles arrived at.
 These societies may be liberal or hierarchical but they are similar in that they are all well-ordered.
 The examination of liberal societies is followed by the consideration of hierarchical societies.
 The feature of consequence is that both kinds of societies will comply with the principles of the law of peoples.

 In the second stage, the case of societies that refuse to comply, and societies that are unable to comply due to unfavourable conditions are very briefly considered.

-The first original position behind the veil of ignorance is a device of representation that specifies fair conditions for the participating parties, the representatives of free and equal citizens in liberal societies, in that they fairly represented (all are equal in the original position), understood as rational (they do the best they can for their interests) and assumed to choose to choose the principles for the appropriate reasons (the veil of ignorance prevents the use of “unsuitable” reasons).
+The first original position behind the veil of ignorance is a device of representation that specifies fair conditions for the participating parties, the representatives of free and equal citizens in liberal societies, in that they fairly represented (all are equal in the original position), understood as rational (they do the best they can for their interests as persons) and assumed to choose the principles for the appropriate reasons (the veil of ignorance prevents the use of “unsuitable” reasons).